kh14762/chiral-impulse/README.md

 ### Script Constraints
 - inherits from Node.
-- able to be dragged onto empty node3D without any other scene graph dependencies.
+- able to be dragged onto empty Node without any other scene graph dependencies.
 - accept editor imports.
 - make use of signals to communicate state with other objects.